Books

 Classic Krakauer: Essays on Wilderness and Risk, J. Krakauer, 4, same wonderfully spun tales we're used to from Krakauer.

-Off to be the Wizard (Magic 2.0 #1), S. Myer, 4, A small premise to accept leads to a world of fun.
+Off to be the Wizard (Magic 2.0 #1), S. Meyer, 4, A small premise to accept leads to a world of fun.
 Highly enjoyable.
 Reminds a bit of Ready Player One. #1 of 6 in a series.

 Tales from Watership Down, R. Adams.
 3. Very good follow-up to the original.